I know it’s confusing, but this is how a doctor’s schedules works, from an experienced nurse. It’s not always the same, but this can help.

 I see many issues with med students not respecting RN’s (and LPN/LVN’s, APRNs).
 Where do you think this lack of respect comes from?
 I bet it has to do something with the way that they are being taught.
 These people need to have a good relationship because otherwise, how can they work together if everything […]

 This guest blog post comes from Natalie Bridges, RN.
 She’s a critical care nurse who jumped into ICU nursing straight out of school.
 Below is her guest post about ICU survival for newbies.
 After my first shift in the Intensive Care Unit, I thought to myself, “maybe this was a mistake.”
 Not knowing any […]

 Learning your own time management style is one of the toughest parts about being a new grad.
 Here are tips I developed after working on an acute care nursing floor with cardiac and stroke patients.
 I typically had 4-5 patients on day shift and 5-6 on night shift.
 Report was 30 minutes and ended at […]

 Have you ever had to deal with difficult patients?
 Examples would be non compliance or worse.
 How do you handle difficult patients?

 Loaded question, I know.
 There are lots of variables and situations.
 Typically, we have a lot at our disposal to be able to adequately many situations without calling the doc.
 I love that because it means I can handle a lot by myself (yay for autonomy!).
 However, here are a few basic guidelines/rules..
 1. Check […]

+Learn from an experienced nurse who has been there – this is how to clean a poopy patient the fastest (and best) way possible!
 So you’ve gone through CNA training and while you’re awesome at cleaning theoretical poop on a mannequin, you are terrified of your first poopy patient experience.
-You don’t even know what step 1 is.
-Well, you are in luck my nursey friend!
-Here are some basics on getting your patient squeaky clean after a code […]
+You don’t even know what […]